lisa-lumos/designing-data-intensive-applications/08-trouble-with-distributed-systems.md

 Distributed systems problems become much harder if there is a risk that nodes may “lie” (send arbitrary faulty or corrupted responses)—for example, if a node may claim to have received a particular message when in fact it didn’t.
 Such behavior is known as a `Byzantine fault`.

+## System Model and Reality
+For modeling real systems, the partially synchronous model with crash-recovery faults is generally the most useful model.

+Safety is often informally defined as nothing bad happens, and liveness as something good eventually happens.